Don’t worry, Michigan homeowners, we’ve got your back.

-Summers in Michigan are times of extreme weather shifts: scorching hot for days on end, and then a sudden storm barreling through from off the lakes.
-This leaves many areas around Michigan at risk for flooding, and river valleys such as Kalamazoo face extra risk.
+Summers in Michigan are times of extreme weather shifts: scorching hot for days on end, draught and red flag warnings, and then a sudden storm barreling through from off the great lakes.
+This leaves many areas around Michigan at risk for flooding, and river valleys such as those in Kalamazoo or Grand Rapids face extra risk.
+The First National Flood Risk Assessment (FNFRA) states that there are certain areas in Michigan that are at substantial risk of flooding.
+The top 10 cities at risk for flooding are: Detroit, Warren, Grand Rapids, Sterling Heights, Lansing, Flint, Dearborn, Dearborn Heights, St. Clair Shores and Gross Pointe Woods.

 If you’ve dealt with basement flooding in the past, you know it can be messy and expensive to clean up.
 However, you can mitigate the damage if you act quickly and call a professional.
 If you find water in your basement, here’s what you should do first.